Bowrna/Bowrna/README.md

 - ⚡ Fun fact: ...
 -->
 :microscope: I'm currently working on microservices in Python that helps to onboard clients quickly for Vue.ai
+:seedling: Learning about how machine learning works and math behind it.
+:mailbox: Reach out to me in email: mailbowrna at gmail dot com
+:bulb: My Interests includes tinkering with ideas at hand, building small apps, reading books